Dashboards

 Working in the workspace

-• View only — you can open a coded dashboard in preview mode, but the configuration cannot be edited in the builder.
-The source of truth is always the code.
+• View only in the workspace — you can open a pushed coded dashboard in preview mode, but its configuration can't be edited in the workspace builder; the code stays the source of truth.
+(You can edit it visually before pushing — see Editing locally.)

 • Saved versions — every bundle push automatically creates a new saved version.
 You can switch between saved versions or publish any of them to development, staging, or production.